Best Personal Finance Tools for Self-Employed Workers 2026

 6. Wealthfront — Best for Automated Investing (Set-and-Forget)

-Wealthfront is the one you want if you'd genuinely rather not think about investing.
-Answer some questions about risk tolerance and timeline, they build a diversified portfolio, and you're basically done.
-For self-employed workers who are time-strapped — and if you're reading this, you probably are — that hands-off approach is absolutely worth the 0.25% annual fee.
+Wealthfront is the one you want if you'd rather not think about investing.
+Answer some questions about risk and timeline, they build you a diversified portfolio, and you're done.
+For self-employed workers who are time-strapped — and if you're reading this, you probably are — that hands-off approach is genuinely worth the 0.25% annual fee.

-What sets Wealthfront apart is tax-loss harvesting available on all accounts, not just high-balance ones.
-For someone pulling in significant freelance income, offsetting capital gains is genuinely valuable, not just a fancy feature to brag about.
+What separates Wealthfront is tax-loss harvesting on all accounts, not just the big ones.
+For someone pulling in solid freelance income, offsetting capital gains actually matters, not just in theory.
 They also offer a high-yield cash account and a Self-Driving Money™ feature that automates where your income goes after it hits your account.
-That last feature, honestly, is underrated — I'd argue it's one of the more useful things any of these tools does.
+That last feature, honestly, gets overlooked — one of the more useful things any of these platforms does when you think about it.

 Key Features: